 AT's Safe Speeds Programme will help to achieve safety goals by creating a road network that ensures speed limits are safe for everyone using our roads.
-Safe speed limits are being implemented on more than 800 Auckland roads, predominantly in the south and around schools.
+Safe speed limits are being implemented on more than at priority locations, including 800 Auckland roads, predominantly in the south and around schools.